andigan/wall-collective/README.md

   - grayscale/inversion
   - contrast/saturation
   - hue-rotation
-- Optional: On touchscreen, use pinch gesture to change an image size and angle.
+- Optional: On a touchscreen, use pinch gesture to change an image size and angle.

 ## Installation